13.1 – Dig deeper

-- You can also do a combination of call and put options to create a synthetic bullish trade.
+- You can combine call and put options to create a synthetic bullish trade.

-So what you choose to do after developing a POV is totally a different ball game.
-Choosing the right instrument to trade which complements your POV is highly critical to profitable trading.
+So what you choose to do after developing a POV is a different ball game.
+Choosing the right instrument to trade that complements your POV is critical to profitable trading.

-For example, if I’m extremely bullish on the stock from a 1-year prospective, I’m better off making a delivery trade.
-However, if I’m out rightly bullish on the stock from a short term perspective (say 1 week), I’d rather choose a futures instrument to trade.
+For example, if I’m extremely bullish on the stock from a 1-year perspective, I’m better off making a delivery trade.
+However, if I’m out rightly bullish on the stock from a short-term perspective (say one week), I’d rather choose a futures instrument to trade.

-If I’m bullish with constraints attached (example – I’m expecting the markets to bounce because of a great budget announcement, but I don’t want to risk much), it would be prudent to choose an option instrument.
+If I’m bullish with constraints attached (for example – I’m expecting the markets to bounce because of a great budget announcement, but I don’t want to risk much), it would be prudent to choose an option instrument.

 So keeping this in the background, go ahead and explore the content on Varsity at Zerodha.